Medical Family Therapy Fellowship

 The "Grand Junction Healthcare Model” is well-known among innovators and academics.
 Our integrated care reforms have been highlighted in New England Journal of Medicine, PBS, Families Systems and Health journal, and at numerous academic conferences.

 Mesa County Colorado is at the heart of western Colorado beauty, including mountains, high deserts, forests, and rivers.
 We are a Mecca for enthusiasts of winter sports, mountain biking, hiking, kayaking, hunting, and fishing.

 Grand Junction is a town of 60,000 that is large enough to offer excellent restaurants, arts, and shopping while maintaining western charm.

 Please apply through this website: http://bit.ly/2kqeM6G

 When applying you will upload the following documents as separate PDFs: cover letter, 3 letters of recommendation, C.V., GRE scores, and doctoral transcript.

 For questions, email firstname.lastname@example.org or call 970-406-1974.

-My internship at St Mary’s offered an immense amount of support in my professional development.
-Dr. Reitz is readily available and works alongside you, as co- therapist, researcher, teacher, and supervisor.
+Laura Sudano, MA • My internship at St Mary’s offered an immense amount of support in my professional development.
+Dr Reitz is readily available and works alongside you, as co-therapist, researcher, teacher, and supervisor.
 Living in Grand Junction was invigorating and offered many new adventures, including trail running in the Colorado National Monument and indulging Colorado’s best ski slopes.
-This beautiful place provided the work/life balance we all strive to achieve.
-I am joining the Wake Forest School of Medicine as the Director of Behavioral Health on their family medicine faculty.
+This beautiful place provides the work/life balance we all strive to achieve.
+I have since joined the Wake Forest School of Medicine as the Director of Behavioral Health on their family medicine faculty.
 St Mary's fellowship prepared me for this position with great training in teaching the behavioral sciences, evaluating residents per ACGME milestones, completing practice-based research with physicians, and providing patient care in multiple settings.